dr-beardy/dr-buggy/README.md

-- 👋 Hi, I’m Marouan Allioui @dr-buggy
+- 👋 Hi, I’m Marouan Allioui
 - 👀 I’m interested in Game programming
 - 🌱 I’m currently learning Unity3d and c#
 - 📫 How to reach me: